tokio-rs/website/content/docs/going-deeper/multiplex.md

 (like HTTP), you can pair it with a number different services.

 This guide specifically covers implementing a **simple** multiplexed protocol.
-The [next section](TODO) will go over how to implement a streaming protocol.
+The [next section](../streaming) will show how to implement a streaming protocol.

-A full implementation can be found in the [tokio-line](https://github.com/tokio-rs/tokio-line/blob/master/multiplexed/src/lib.rs) repository.
-Let's see how it's done.
+The full implementation can be found in the [tokio-line](https://github.com/tokio-rs/tokio-line/blob/master/multiplexed/src/lib.rs) repository.
+Let's take it step by step.

 ## [Step 1: Implement a transport](#implement-transport) {#implement-transport}